Steps to Freedom: Escaping Intimate Control – Don Hennessy’s new book (DH series part 12)

 Seeeeyaaaaaaaaa!!!!

-I’ve written this as after over 20 yrs of abuse I got out just over two years ago.
+4. I’ve written this as after over 20 years of abuse, I got out just over two years ago.
 It was a long struggle, but sadly I’ve fallen into the hands of another.
 My fault for not recognising or ignoring the red flags.
 I’m breaking free as I speak.
-The verbal abuse, fearful threats, spying etc are horrible to say the least but that is my response this morning in my heart.
+The verbal abuse, fearful threats, spying etc are horrible to say the least, but that is my response this morning in my heart.

 It strengthens me to write and let my emotions etc go.
 Very therapeutic.